isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-can-bed-bugs-live-in-carpet.markdown

 [treating other bed bugs](https://pestpolicy.com/can-bed-bugs-get-in-your-hair/) infested items such as a mattress, bedding, curtains, clothes, or baseboard.
 NB:
 *Check first the fabric/fiber used to make carpets before treatment.
-Plastic and wool synthetic carpets may shrink when dipped in boiling water.Â *
+Plastic and wool synthetic carpets may shrink when dipped in boiling water. *
 ### 4. Using Diatomaceous Earth
 [Diatomaceous earth](https://pestpolicy.com/diatomaceous-earth-for-fleas-on-cats/)
 is a naturally occurring silica product made up of fossilizing skeletons of sea/aquatic creatures.
 Sprinkle Diatomaceous earth powder over bed bugs infested carpets.
 Leave it for 5 to 10 minutes, then vacuum the carpet  bed bugs will breathe this chemical and die.
 Bed bugs that will not have died before vacuuming will suffocate in the canister/collector.
-*You will have to carry out this process 2 to 4 times.Â *
+*You will have to carry out this process 2 to 4 times. *
 ## How to Prevent Carpet from Bed Bugs Infestation
 Prevent your home carpets from bed bugs infestation by using any of the following ways:
 1. Stop purchasing second-hand carpets, furniture, or home items.